Who Can Use the Graduate Writing Studio (GWS):

 Support services for faculty include:

-- Class visits to talk about GWS services.
+- Class visits to talk about Graduate Writing Studio services.

 In summary, we are here to relieve credential and graduate students’ writing-related anxiety, and to overcome obstacles in the writing process.
 We will help you to bolster the strengths of and combat the weaknesses in your writing.
 We are here to help you succeed in your post baccalaureate program!